List of Divergent characters: Evelyn Johnson-Eaton

 Evelyn Johnson-Eaton is the leader of the factionless.
 She is Tobias’s mother.
 She was born in Erudite but realizes that she is not smart enough for Erudite even before her initiation test.
 She chooses Abnegation as her faction and marries Marcus Eaton.
 During their marriage Marcus abuses her and eventually she had an affair and left their son with Marcus.
 Marcus fakes her death but she contacts Four after his transfer into Dauntless, according to Four their meeting was not a happy one.
 She and Tris do not see eye to eye and Tris does not trust her because she left Four with Marcus despite knowing his abusive nature.
 She is described as having dark hair and eyes, distinct olive skin, strong angular features and appears middle-aged.
 While Four physically resembles his father, he inherits his personality from Evelyn, including being a bit paranoid and highly aware as well as preferring to be left alone.

 In Insurgent, Tris, Four, and several others board the Amity train to the factionless safe zone and have an audience with Evelyn.
 She convinces Four to make Dauntless join with the factionless to defeat Erudite and form a new government system.
 After the attack on Erudite, she deceives Four and the factionless take control of all weapons and announce the government of factionless.
 In Allegiant, Evelyn has become the new head of the Chicago society, disbanded the faction system, and forced all former faction members to operate under her command and live equally with the factionless.
 Her decision prompts the former faction members to form "Allegiant", a rebel group determined to restore their old way of life.
 During the war between Allegiant and the factionless, Four gives his mother the option to drink the memory serum, so she may be born anew and become his mother again.
 Realizing what she has done, Evelyn embraces Four yet does not drink the serum, then announces her intention to end the conflict.

 In the epilogue, Evelyn returns from her two years of self-exile and reunites with her son, who happily embraces her.

 Naomi Watts plays Evelyn in the 2015 film The Divergent Series: Insurgent and the 2016 The Divergent Series: Allegiant.
 In the Insurgent film, Evelyn, instead of Tori, is the one who ultimately kills Jeanine after the latter's arrest.
 In the Allegiant film, she is convinced by Peter to use the memory serum gas on her enemies.
 But Four tells her the memory serum gas will wipe the memories of everyone involved, including him, and he won't remember her as his mother.
 Evelyn changes her mind and tries to stop the gas, but is shot by Peter.
+But she survives and reconciles with her son and Tris.